zhannaBitiukova/java-basics-hw06/README.md

 # java-basics-hw06

-This is a homework for the Java Constructors
+This is a homework for the Java Data Types

 ## IntelliJ IDEA project configuration
 1. Clone this project to your local environment